WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 across these byways in order to ensure that there is never head-of-line blocking.
-This is possible because, in HTTP3, each transaction is carried over a separate QUIC stream, and QUIC streams run ontop of UDP.
-Furthemore, a QUIC stream does not require a handshake to be established - creation of new QUIC streams is a 0-RTT process.
+This is possible because, in HTTP3, each transaction is carried over a separate QUIC stream, and QUIC streams run on top of UDP.
+Furthermore, a QUIC stream does not require a handshake to be established - creation of new QUIC streams is a 0-RTT process.